 Puppy Raising Program

-Our puppy raising program is designed to help in the dog selection process.
-Finding suitable dogs for service work is one of the most challenging aspects of a service dog training program.
+Our mission is to provide professionally trained service dogs for residents of North & South Carolina.
+Finding suitable dogs for service work is one of the most challenging aspects of any service dog program.
 We need to find puppies with suitable temperaments as well as good health and conformation.
-Our puppy raising program is designed to provide high quality dogs with proper training and socialization, so that they can be matched with future individuals or families that are in need of a service dog.
+Our puppy raising program is designed to raise puppies with proper training and socialization so that they can one day become service dogs.

-In order to properly raise a future service dog, we need volunteers that can help us with the general care, training and socialization of our dogs.
+In order to properly raise a future service dog, we need volunteers that can help us with the general care, training and socialization of our puppies.
 We need individuals or families that can provide a loving home, continue practicing the puppy’s obedience commands that they learn through our program, and take the puppy out 3-5x per week to continue the socialization process.
 During a dog’s first year of life, they go through several phases of development.
 These critical periods will shape a dog’s behavior for the rest of its life.
-Since service dogs have to work in a variety of environments, we need to expose each puppy to a variety of places, people, sounds, smells, other animals, etc. Our goal is to raise happy, healthy, obedient, and well socialized puppies so that these puppies can potentially be service dogs for individuals or families in need.
+Since service dogs have to work in a variety of environments, we need to expose each puppy to a variety of places, people, sounds, smells, other animals, etc. Our goal is to raise happy, healthy, obedient and well socialized puppies so that these puppies can potentially become service dogs.

 Puppy Raising Options: